 There are qualified assessors who can do an assessment for an average cost of $300.
 An assessment is required by law to determine your loved one's care needs and create a care plan based on the assessment.
 You can contact us and we will provide you with information on how to reach our assessor.

 Is it the responsibility of family members to make doctor appointments, pick up and deliver medications, transportation, etc?

 We can make doctor appointments and can help arrange the appointment with the family but the family would transport the resident or arrange for transportation.
 This is standard for most homes due to insurance limitations.
 We have a visiting home doctor who cares for the majority of the residents in the home.
 The resident may register with the home doctor if they choose.
-There is also free prescription deliveries from the pharmacy.

 How many caregivers work at iCare Adult Family Home?
 Is there 24 hour care?